zsiki/GeoEasy/doc/step_by_step.rst

 The loaded coordinate lists can also be opened in a window.
 Select **Edit/Coordinates** from the menu of the main window.
-In a cascading menu the name of the loaded datasets popup, in this case only *test1* is visible, select it.
+In a cascading menu the name of the loaded data sets popup, in this case only *test1* is visible, select it.
 Coordinate data are displayed in the default mask type.
 Points are ordered in the table by point IDs.